KIodine/threadpool/README.md

 # Scalable Threadpool in C

-A primitive threadpool implemente in C language.
+A primitive threadpool implement in C language.

 Note this code is currently Linux-specific (because of the use of `eventfd`).